-The Council also acquired the lease on the former Princess of Wales public house in Loughton at a cost of £0.695 million (inc. legal fees) through the General Fund Capital Programme.
+The Council also acquired the lease on the former Princess of Wales public house in Loughton at a cost of $\pounds 0.695$ million (inc. legal fees) through the General Fund Capital Programme.
 However, the asset was subsequently transferred to the HRA for the purposes of Housing Development.
-The capital cost was matched by a debt re-allocation between the General Fund and the HRA (where the budget was held), based on the agreed market value of £900,000.
+The capital cost was matched by a debt re-allocation between the General Fund and the HRA (where the budget was held), based on the agreed market value of $\pounds 900,000$ .

-There was a net decrease of £5.539 million in expenditure on the HRA Capital Programme in the year compared to 2021/22, as the Council continued to roll out the Housing Development Programme.
-However, total expenditure - at £15.875 million - on the overall Capital Programme was £36.624 million lower than originally planned, with three notable areas of underspending/slippage; Housing Development, Capital Works and Other Housing Schemes as follows:
+There was a net decrease of $\pounds$ 5.539 million in expenditure on the HRA Capital Programme in the year compared to 2021/22, as the Council continued to roll out the Housing Development Programme.
+However, total expenditure - at $\pounds$ 15.875 million - on the overall Capital Programme was $\pounds$ 36.624 million lower than originally planned, with three notable areas of underspending/slippage; Housing Development, Capital Works and Other Housing Schemes as follows:

 - Housing Development (underspend £23.277 million) the two dominant elements to note are: - Housebuilding there was an underspend of £10.965 million (against a total budget of £15.598 million).
-Several schemes encountered planning issues and delays, including two schemes ("Pentlow" and "Woollard"), which were originally expected to be completed in Spring and Summer 2022.
-Wollard completed in September 2024 and Pentlow in December 2024; and - Qualis Acquisitions the budget allocation for this scheme was £10.461 million, with no spending taking place during the year resulting in an underspend of the full budget.
+Several schemes encountered planning issues and delays, including two schemes ("Pentlow" and "Woollard"), which were originally expected to be completed in Spring and Summer 2022, but completion is now anticipated in 2023/24; and - Qualis Acquisitions the budget allocation for this scheme was £10.461 million, with no spending taking place during the year resulting in an underspend of the full budget.
 Qualis experienced initial delays in planning consents which initially halted works; then sharp increases in industry-wide costs challenged the viability of some of the schemes.
-Although permissions have now been granted, there were some viability concerns in 2022/23.
-Since then a scheme at Roundhills has commenced with anticipated completion in 2025/26 with a further scheme, which is currently in Planning to commence in 2025/26. - Capital Works (underspend £7.516 million) the single largest item of underspending in this category was Kitchens and Bathrooms (underspend £1.990 million) due to delays in contract mobilisation by Qualis due to necessary Survey Works, affecting the commencement of the programmed works.
+Although permissions have now been granted, there are still some viability concerns, so works are now not anticipated to commence until 2023/24 at the earliest. - Capital Works (underspend £7.516 million) the single largest item of underspending in this category was Kitchens and Bathrooms (underspend £1.990 million) due to delays in contract mobilisation by Qualis due to necessary Survey Works, affecting the commencement of the programmed works.
 Planned Kitchens and Bathrooms not completed during the year have been rolled forward and added to the 2023/24 programme. - Other Housing Schemes (underspend £5.831 million) the single largest variance on Other Housing Schemes related to the Broadway Regeneration project (underspend £2.728 million).
-The budget was increased by the Cabinet to £6.0 mllion in March 2023 and the project is expected to complete by 2025/26.
+The budget was increased by the Cabinet to £6.0 million in March 2023 and the project is expected to complete by 2025/26.